MicrosoftDocs/msix-docs/msix-src/sdk-release-notes-1.4.md

 ms.custom: RS5
 ---

-# MSIX SDK 1.4 Update
+# MSIX SDK 1.4 update

 With the SDK version (1.4), we are continuing to add more functionality and make performance improvements to our SDK.
 With the release of 1.4, developers can use the SDK to now unpack and extract app bundles and [flat bundles](https://docs.microsoft.com/en-us/windows/uwp/packaging/flat-bundles?context=/windows/msix/render).